AbsaOSS/hyperdrive/README.md

 Hyperdrive is a configurable and scalable ingestion platform that allows data movement and transformation from streaming sources with exactly-once fault-tolerance semantics by using Apache Spark Structured Streaming.

 In Hyperdrive, each ingestion is defined by the five components reader, manager, decoder, transformer and writer.
-This separation allows to adapt to different streaming sources and sinks, while reusing transformations common across multiple ingestion pipelines.
+This separation allows adapting to different streaming sources and sinks, while reusing transformations common across multiple ingestion pipelines.
 ## Motivation
 Similar to batch processing, data ingestion pipelines are needed to process streaming data sources.
 While solutions for data pipelines exist, exactly-once fault-tolerance in streaming processing is an intricate problem and cannot be solved with the same strategies that exist for batch processing.